fakesage/M1_Funccalc/README.md

 # M1_Funccalc
-this a calculator application with advanced functions like modulus and power
+this a calculator application with advanced functions like modulus,factorial,armstrong decider and power